Tabular Editor 3: January 2026 Release

 The rules are built into the application, meaning that they will be updated with new releases and be consistent across all users in a team.
 We have a knowledge base of articles for each rule to dive deeper into what each one is for and what causes it.
 The rules can be toggled globally in preferences for each user, or you can decide which you want to apply to your model on an individual basis.
 They also work seamlessly with your existing BPA Rules.

-Semantic Bridge for Databricks Metric Views
+Semantic Bridge for Databricks metric views

-M001 Figure 3 - Workflow diagram showing how the Semantic Bridge in Tabular Editor translates Databricks metric views to Power BI semantic models as a universal translation layer
+ML022 Figure 3 - Workflow diagram showing how the Semantic Bridge in Tabular Editor translates Databricks metric views to Power BI semantic models as a universal translation layer

 NOTE

-Additionally, this feature is only available in the Enterprise Edition of Tabular Editor 3.
+This feature is only available in the Enterprise Edition of Tabular Editor 3.
 (And thus the trial version)

 Saving with supporting Fabric files

 To enable easier Git integration with Fabric, Tabular Editor can now save your TMDL or .bim model along with the required supporting files.
 This means that Tabular Editor automatically generates the .platform and other files that Fabric expects.
-To understand more about GIT integration in Fabric please see their documentation: Git integration process - Microsoft Fabric | Microsoft Learn
+To understand more about Git integration in Fabric, please see the Microsoft Fabric documentation.

-M001 Figure 4 - Save with supporting files results in .SemanticModel Folder, .Platform file and definition.pbism file
+ML022 Figure 4 - Save with supporting files results in .SemanticModel Folder, .Platform file and definition.pbism file

-For further details about the supporting files and how they enable GIT in Fabric, please refer to our documentation.
+For further details about the supporting files and how they enable Git in Fabric, please refer to our documentation.

-Calendar Editor
+Calendar editor

-M001 Figure 5 - Screenshot of the calendar editor in Tabular Editor 3
+ML022 Figure 5 - Screenshot of the calendar editor in Tabular Editor 3

 There are various hover options in the editor that provide additional context and examples of how to use each calendar field, as well as internal validation to ensure the calendar setup is valid.

 We have also made several other improvements around how calendars are edited in Tabular Editor 3.
-For example, when copying and pasting a calendar from one table to another, the column mappings and associations are copied to the new calendar (Provided they exist in the new table).
+For example, when copying and pasting a calendar from one table to another, the column mappings and associations are copied to the new calendar, provided they exist in the new table.

-Additional Improvements
+Additional improvements

 In addition to the above major features, we have made several additional improvements in this release.
-The DAX Package Manager now displays package icons in the UI and caches metadata when browsing packages, and in the data area, it is now possible to use CustomData to impersonate users, which is especially useful in Power BI embedded scenario.
+The DAX Package Manager now displays package icons in the UI and caches metadata when browsing packages, and in the data area, it is now possible to use CustomData to impersonate users, which is especially useful in Power BI embedded scenarios.

 We have introduced both an advanced refresh option and a new refresh option, “Refresh full (ignore policy)”, to better handle incremental refresh and reload data into existing partitions without triggering refresh operations that would change the partition structure.
 Together with that work, we have also added a new Start Time column in the Data Refresh view to make it easier to sort your data refreshes.

-M001 Figure 6 - The options the new advanced refresh dialog box gives the user: Refresh type, Max Parallelism, Incremental refresh settings and refresh override settings
+ML022 Figure 6 - The options the new advanced refresh dialog box gives the user: Refresh type, Max Parallelism, Incremental refresh settings and refresh override settings

-On the modeling and scripting side, we’ve added new Power BI-specific column data categories that help support map visualizations: Longitude, Latitude, and place.
+On the modeling and scripting side, we’ve added new Power BI-specific column data categories that help support map visualizations: Longitude, Latitude, and Place.
 We expanded Best Practice Rule editor coverage with User Defined Functions and Calendars, and introduced a UsedInCalendars column property to simplify advanced C# automation scenarios.

 Please refer to the release notes for the details on additional improvements and bug fixes.

-Feature Editions
+Feature editions

 Two of the features mentioned above are only available in certain Editions of Tabular Editor 3.
 Please refer to this table for an overview.

-M001 Figure 7 - Languages, Build-in BPA rules and Calendar Editor in all Editions.
+ML022 Figure 7 - Languages, Build-in BPA rules and Calendar Editor in all Editions.
 Semantic Bridge only in Enterprise Edition and Saving with Supporting Files and Advanced Refresh in Business and Enterprise Edition

 In conclusion